1. Do I have to know how to code?

 11. How much work on the venture concept can be completed before applying?

-It's a good think if you have done some market research and thought about solutions: that will reduce the odds that you discover your idea is not viable between now and Dec.
-18. However, if you have a working product, you are probably too far along and should not apply to the Bootcamp.
+It's a good think if you have done some market research and thought about solutions: that will reduce the odds that you discover your idea is not viable between now and early January.
+However, if you have a working product, you are probably too far along and should not apply to the Bootcamp.
 A team with a working product that is acquiring customers will almost certainly lack the patience to retrace steps and repeat early design work required by the Bootcamp.

 12. I'm working on a venture concept with team members who are not HBS 1st-year MBA students.
 Can they apply?

 No, sorry — they cannot apply.
 We are happy to have team members who are not RC students work with you during afternoon studio time, but they cannot attend morning class sessions or the Nov.
 4 Design Workshop.

 13. We're a team of two HBS RC students.
 Or a team of 5.
 How should we apply?